Manfred-Mayer/GWAS_DHs_landraces/README.md

 **1.09_effectDirections_and_Stability.r**: Distinguishes between favorable, unfavorable and interacting haplotypes.
 **1.10_stability_over_landraces.r**: Estimates landrace-specific effects for the set of focus haplotypes and compares effect direction and significance between landraces.
 **1.11_modelWholeWindow.r**: For every 10-SNP window including a focus haplotype, this script calculates the proportion of genetic variance explained by the whole window (haplotypes coded as categorical variable) and the effect of each alternative haplotype within the respective window relative to the focus haplotype.
-**1.12_bivarModel.r**: Analyzes in a bivariate model if the focus haplotypes of one trait also have a significant effect on another trait.
+**1.12_bivarModel.r**: Analyzes in a bivariate model if the focus haplotypes of one trait also have a significant effect on other traits.
 **1.13_plotRegions.r**: Plots the identified trait-associated regions (as defined in 1.08) for all traits.
 **1.14_plotEffects_perEnvironment.r**: Plots for a given trait the position of the identified focus haplotypes as well as their effect direction and size in each environment.
 **1.15_boxplots_Size_nGenes_perReg.r**: Generates boxplots for the size of identified trait- associated regions (in kb) as well as for the number of annotated genes within those regions.